 As well as increasing capacity, many manufacturers are also largely focusing their efforts on reducing water usage in their operations and meeting environmental sustainability goals.

-So, they’re investing in innovative, “green” technologies such as liquid product recovery (“pigging”) that can significantly save water, money, and drastically improve the bottom line.
+So, they’re investing in innovative, “green” technologies such as pipeline product recovery (also known as “pigging”) that can significantly save water, money, and drastically improve the bottom line.

 Disrupted Supply Chains – Is Reducing Water Consumption Really Important?

 With the global pandemic plunging nearly every industry into crisis with supply chains particularly disrupted, it brings into question whether reducing water consumption is still a critical priority for manufacturers.

 However, what if failing to address issues such as water usage ends up costing money and weakening their business in the long run?